 “I think for interview shows, people want to come on, they want to share their stuff.
 And it’s an incredible networking tool!
 I’ve been able to connect with all sorts of people who I wouldn’t have been able to talk to otherwise.”

 - Get Noticed: Publish 3-5 episodes right away, then 1-2 a week, or more if you can.
 Why?
 This will help you get featured on “new and noteworthy” on iTunes which is huge for gaining new subscribers quickly.
 Take advantage of the time you are featured on the home page of iTunes to grow your audience.

-- Get Discovered: Be sure to use specific keywords in your title (travel, digital nomad, specific locations) so you’ll be easier to find.
+- Get Discovered: Be sure to use specific keywords in your title (eg. travel, digital nomad, specific locations) so you’ll be easier to find.
 Your description should be clear and describe the show in an honest and engaging way.

 - Get Clicks: Good artwork is hugely important.
 Scan iTunes and see what artwork stands out.
 Notice how small it is?
 Think about how your show will look alongside everyone else in your category.
 Design is key!

-- Have Pro Sound Quality: Use a quality mic, and hire an editor.
+- Have Great Sound Quality: Use a quality mic, and hire an editor.
 Sound quality is paramount!

 - Give Yourself Time To Settle In: It takes time to find your voice.
 You might be a natural conversationalist, but when you put a microphone in front of your face, things change.
 Always think about how you are talking to one person, the listener.

 - Commit: It takes commitment and a schedule.
 Think about the core of your message and your show, how you’re going to be helping people out.

 It can be hard to try to do all of this yourself from scratch, but you’re not alone.
 There are plenty of communities of podcasters to join if you do a search on Facebook, or check out Jason’s community Location Indie.